US inflation still stubbornly high despite August slowdown

 In his speeches, Biden has generally stopped referring to the impact of inflation on family budgets.
 He has instead highlighted his administration’s recent legislative accomplishments, including a law enacted last month that’s intended to reduce pharmaceutical prices and fight climate change.

+Worsening food inflation is a particular strain on lower-income families, more of whom have had to turn to food banks and other aid as inflation has worsened.
+Mary Jane Crouch, executive director of America’s Second Harvest of Coastal Georgia, which works with a network of food banks, said 38% more food was distributed in August compared with July.

+Though much of the food is donated, Crouch said her organization buys some of it and has faced sharp increases in meat and dairy prices in the past few months.

-But the prices of many other goods are still rising even as supply chain snarls unravel, Rosner-Warburton pointed out.
-Furniture, rugs and new cars grew more expensive last month, suggesting that companies are still raising prices in the face of strong consumer demand.
+And the prices of many other goods are still rising even as supply chain snarls unravel, said Rosner-Warburton, the MacroPolicy economist.

 “Companies are still putting through large price increases for those goods, and that’s problematic,” she said.
-It means the Fed will likely have to work harder to quash consumer spending through higher rates.
+It means the Fed will likely have to work harder to slow consumer spending through higher rates.

 “Virtually every vehicle that gets to a dealer has already been sold to someone,” she said.